exercism/bash/concepts/commands-and-arguments/introduction.md

 (We see a lot of people who are confused by this behavior; they think that they can omit the whitespace between `[` and its arguments, so we need to present this particular example early.)

-And, if our filename contains whitespace or other special characters, it should also be quoted:
+If our filename contains whitespace or other special characters, it should also be quoted:

 ```bash
 $ [ -f "my file" ]